cachix/cachix-action/README.md

 Build software only once using [Nix](https://nixos.org/nix/) with the help of [Cachix](https://cachix.org).

+This action will configure Cachix and invoke `nix-build`.

+## Why do I need this

+Because you'd like for your CI to be fast.
+Let me explain.

+Caching on a typical CI doesn't work in favor of Nix.

+`/nix/store` is a global storage of everything Nix operates on.
+These are your sources, patches, tarballs, packages, configuration.

+Caching `/nix/store` is time consuming as Nix only appends store paths to it.
+As you invoke new builds, those will contain all your sources throughout the whole history of your build.

+Garbage collecting is also suboptimal, as caching is hard to invalidate correctly between different changes and branches.

+Cachix avoids this by keeping your `/nix/store` hosted and only downloads the bits you need for the given build (in parallel) using Nix substituters.

 ## Usage

 1. [Login to Cachix](https://cachix.org/api/v1/login) and create a new cache.
+    1. Follow getting started to create your signing key
-Backup the signing key in the process.
+    2. Backup the signing key in the process.

 2. As an admin of your github repository:
     1. Click on Settings